ghc-proposals/ghc-proposals/README.rst

     Click on the ``±`` button to suggest an alternative inside the comment.

 For the maintenance of general sanity, try to avoid leaving "me too" comments.
-How to comment respectfuly is described in details in `Guidelines for respectful communication <GRC.rst>`__
+How to comment respectfully is described in detail in the `Guidelines for respectful communication <GRC.rst>`__.

 If you would like to register your approval or disapproval of a particular comment or proposal, feel free to use GitHub's "Reactions"